PeytonNash/adsp_32014_final/README.md

 ## Data Preprocessing and Cleaning

-*(To be completed)*
+The team tried a variety of data preprocessing methods to extract the most informative features while managing computational resources.
+Team members created user-item matrices.
+Some models were based on a subsample of 100 artists and 100 users from a matrix.
+Others were run on a virtual machine through Google Cloud Platform (GCP) and included the full data.
+Team members tested raw, log-transformed, and standardized data.
+The team split the data into training and testing sets for modeling.

 ---

 ## Modeling Approaches Considered

 1. **Bayesian Probabilistic Matrix Factorization (BPMF)**
-   - Learn latent user and item factors from observed listening counts
+   - Learns latent user and item factors from observed listening counts
-   - Place Gaussian / Negative Binomial priors on these factors for regularization
+   - Places Gaussian / Negative Binomial priors on these factors for regularization
+   - Team experimented with:
+          Different likelihood functions (Gaussian, Negative Binomial)
+          Hyperparameter tuning (sigma values, latent dimension size) Hierarchical priors to improve generalization and model structure

-2. **MCMC / ADVI for Posterior Inference**
+2. **MCMC for Posterior Inference**
+   - MCMC uses No-U-Turn-Sampler (NUTS) for efficient exploration
-   - Sample from the posterior distribution of the latent factors
+   - Samples from the posterior distribution of the latent factors
-   - Generate personalized recommendations based on posterior predictive distributions
+   - Generates uncertainty-aware, personalized recommendations via posterior predictive distributions
+   - Generates samples that reflect the true posterior distribution, but is computationally expensive

+3. **ADVI for Posterior Inference**
+   - Alternative to MCMC that approximates the posterior using optimization
+   - Faster and more scalable, good for large datasets
+   - Uses a multivariate Gaussian to approximate the posterior

 Because BPMF operates directly on observed listening data with Bayesian priors, no pretrained models are necessary.
-We will implement BPMF using **PyMC**.
+We implemented BPMF using **PyMC**.

 ---